 - Cut Beans and Drumstick into long strips.

-- Take a deep bottom pan and take 3 Cups of water and bring it to boil.
+- Take a deep bottom pan and take 3 Cups of water and bring it to a boil.

 - Add Potato, Elephant foot yam and start boiling those till cooked ⅓.